Must applicants submit a GRE score report?

 Should I submit a transcript if I'm enrolled for the fall term?

 If you are currently enrolled, you do NOT need to submit the fall term transcript with your grade(s) posted on it.
-If a transcript is required, you will be contacted by email by the department.
+If a transcript is requested, you will be contacted personally by email by the department.
+Please do not send updated transcripts with fall term grades without our specific request.

 Can I submit more than 3 letters of recommendation?

-Our standard application package consists of 3 LOR’s.
+Our requirement is three letters of recommendation for each application..
 We ask that all applicants keep their applications to only three letters of recommendation to allow for a smooth, fair review of all applications.
-Please have these letters submitted via your Rackham Graduate School application.
+Please have these letters submitted via your Rackham Graduate School application only.
+Each letter must be officially received through ApplyWeb/CollegeNet by 11:59pm EST on December 15.
+Please communicate this requirement to your letter writers.
+The department will not be reminding recommenders of this deadline.

 Can I submit letters of recommendation letters from employers instead of faculty?